Dongli99/PY-voice-data-generator/README.md

 # Voice Data Generator

 Voice Data Generator is a Python tool for simulating voice data with customizable parameters such as pitch, duration, and noise.
-This tool is designed for various applications, including speech analysis, machine learning training data generation, and audio signal processing experimentation.

 ## Features